Domestic Violence in California: a Complex Matter Requiring Nuanced Legal Counsel

 There is a mutually reinforcing interplay between the physical and non-physical elements of domestic violence.
 When you’ve been physically harmed or intimidated by a partner, you are less likely to object to their efforts to shame or control your behavior.
 When your self-esteem has been eroded through a partner’s insults and belittling treatment, you are more likely to endure physical intimidation and violence.
 It is difficult to understate how effective this toxic mix is at establishing and maintaining an abusive hierarchy between intimate partners.

-If you’re a victim of domestic violence in Washington State, you can obtain a court order preventing your spouse or other party from coming near you or from having any contact with you or the children.
+If you’re a victim of domestic violence in California, you can obtain a court order preventing your spouse or other party from coming near you or from having any contact with you or the children.
 This is often the first and necessary step in divorcing an abuser.
 At S.L.
-Pitts, our experienced family law attorneys can assist with that process and can provide ongoing guidance throughout the domestic violence proceeding.
+Pitts, our experienced Los Angeles family law attorneys can assist with that process and can provide ongoing guidance throughout the domestic violence proceeding.

-Defending Against an Allegation of Domestic Violence in Washington State
+Defending Against an Allegation of Domestic Violence in California

-If you’re accused of committing domestic violence in Washington State, then it is not enough to simply deny it.
-Yes, it is true that there are instances in which domestic violence is falsely alleged out of vindictiveness.
-But it’s rare.
+If you’re accused of committing domestic violence in California, then it is not enough to simply deny it.
+It’s true that there are instances in which domestic violence is falsely alleged out of vindictiveness, but they’re rare.
 That doesn’t mean you’re necessarily a perpetrator of domestic violence, but it does mean that a court is likely to weigh your declaration of innocence in light of that fact.
-Which means you need to think about how you’re going to proceed.
+That means you need to think carefully about how you’re going to proceed.

 All too often, people accused of domestic violence decide that they’re going to “fight back” and “tell the truth” and “clear their name.”
 This usually entails submitting one or more angry declarations to the court in which the other party’s character is repeatedly attacked, coupled with an accusation that the other party is crazy and should be forced to undergo a psychological examination.
 Sometimes, the accused party decides – for good measure – to cancel the other person’s phone, kick them off the auto insurance policy, and/or drain the joint bank account.
 These people are then shocked – shocked! – to discover that their angry and retaliatory conduct succeeded only in convincing the court that they have an anger problem.

-At S.L.
-Pitts PC, we believe that in order to defend against an allegation of domestic violence in Washington State, it is absolutely imperative to take the high road in all matters related to the divorce.
+At Los Angeles family law firm S.L.
+Pitts PC, we believe that it is absolutely imperative to take the high road in all matters related to divorce in California.
 Like it or not, any deviation from that path will likely be viewed by the court as evidence in support of the domestic violence allegation.
-Navigating that path requires an experienced family law attorney to guide and advise you.
-Maintaining objectivity in your own divorce is always difficult.
-Doing it in the context of domestic violence is impossible.
+Navigating that path requires an experienced Los Angeles family law attorney to guide and advise you.
+Maintaining objectivity in your own divorce is always difficult; doing it in the context of a domestic violence allegation is impossible.

-Whether you need a protective order for you and your children or legal advice after being accused of domestic violence, our Seattle family lawyers can help.
-Our team of attorneys have decades of experience helping our clients navigate these dangerous waters.
-If you have questions about domestic violence in Washington State, contact the seasoned family law attorneys at S.L.
-Pitts in Seattle today.
+Whether you need a protective order for you and your children or legal advice after being accused of domestic violence, our Los Angeles family lawyers can help.
+Our team of domestic violence attorneys have decades of experience helping our clients navigate these dangerous waters.
+If you have questions about domestic violence in California, contact the seasoned family law attorneys at S.L.
+Pitts in Los Angeles today.
 We will work tirelessly to protect you from threats or accusations of domestic violence both during and after divorce.
+We can also help resolve any other issues related to divorce in Los Angeles, including child custody, child support, property division, and more.
+Contact us today to see how we can help.